fstarred/arcade-hacks/ffight/README.md

 ## Bosses data

-Unlike ordinary enemies, boss position is not stored in any map data; instead, when loading last stage's area, preliminary boss data is stored on memory starting at address 0xFF9A68.

-Boss won't be activated until meeting certain conditions, such as reaching a specific screen horizontal position (0xFF8412), vertical position (0xFF845C) - that's the case of Rolento - or other cases that we'll see later.
+Unlike ordinary enemies, bosses are not mapped into enemy / stage data (the only exception is Rolento); instead, when loading last stage's area, preliminary boss data is stored on memory starting at address 0xFF9A68, and other data won't be loaded until the meeting of specific criteria: such conditions could be the reaching a specific screen horizontal position (0xFF8412), vertical position (0xFF845C) - and still is the case of Rolento - or other cases that we'll see later.

 Despite all this logic stuff, IT IS POSSIBLE to put a boss on the map / enemy information; however that boss won't spawn until you do some modifications on the logic ROM data (the only exception to this rule is Edi.E).